-Making pension contributions to reduce tax liabilities
+Making pension contributions

 Pension contributions can also be an effective way to minimise Inheritance Tax (IHT) liabilities.
 Your pension is not part of your taxable estate, meaning that it is not subject to IHT.